jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

             f'sleep_time: "{sleep_time}"'
         )

-  the terminal_ is your friend and shows ValueError_
+  the terminal_ is your friend, and shows ValueError_

   .. code-block:: shell